reecetech/django_informixdb/README.rst

 --------------------------------

-To run the django_informixdb test suite, you need to set the INFORMIXDIR environment variable, and the tests expect an Informix database at host "dev".
-Change that host in `test/testproject/settings.py` if you need to.
+To run the django_informixdb test suite, you need to set the INFORMIXDIR environment variable, and the tests expect an Informix database at host "informix".
+Change the `SERVER` in `test/conftest.py` if you need to.
 Then run the test suite with:

     tox